 Nearing his first attempt at retirement in 2013, Evans wanted to reflect on what he had learned in his decades working in international development, particularly regarding provisions of global public goods like a clean and stable environment, shared scientific knowledge, and international security.

-Evans finished the book during his residency at The Rockefeller Foundation’s Bellagio Center.
+Evans finished the book during his residency at The Rockefeller Foundation’s Bellagio Center in 2013.
 “That unbelievable environment allowed me to write some of my chapters that were more reflective,” he said, adding that his fellow residents also inspired him.

 Financing a Green Transition